indica-mcf/Indica/README.md

 ### [Aurora](https://github.com/fsciortino/Aurora) install instructions
 Currently there's a build-system issue with Aurora that fails on install due to `scikit_build` version, so the Aurora extra only installs the build requirements without the actual package.
 To install:
-1. `uv sync --extra aurora --frozen` or `uv sync --all-extras --frozen` to get build dependencies
+1. `uv sync --extra aurora --frozen --python 3.12` or `uv sync --all-extras --frozen --python 3.12` to get the build requirements into the UV-managed Python 3.12 environment
-2. `uv pip install --no-build-isolation aurorafusion` to install into current environment
+2. `uv pip install --python .venv/bin/python --no-build-isolation aurorafusion` to install the package into the active environment

 ## (LEGACY) Creation of development environment
 1. Upgrade pip: